brianshumate/big-data/README.md

 ##Installation

 In Chrome, choose Window > Extensions.
-Drag ChronicFlatulance.crx into the page that appears.
+Drag ChronicFlatulence.crx into the page that appears.